Duties and Responsibilities

 Dr. Randy Juhl, who joined the Waldorf board of Regents in 2005, is Distinguished Professor Emeritus and Dean Emeritus of the University of Pittsburgh School of Pharmacy.
 He received an A.A. from Waldorf in 1968 and a B.S., M.S. and Ph.D. in pharmacy from the University of Iowa in 1972, 1974 and 1976 respectively.
 His first academic appointment was at Ferris State University where he served as an assistant professor and director of the school’s clinical pharmacy programs.

 In 1979 he moved to the University of Pittsburgh to serve as chair of the department of pharmacy practice.
-He was named dean of the School of Pharmacy in 1986, a position he held for 16 years.
+He was named dean of the School of Pharmacy in 1986, a position he held for 16 years until 2002.
 During his tenure as dean, the school converted its entry level practitioner degree program from the bachelor’s level to the Pharm.D., instituted advanced practice residencies in conjunction with the University of Pittsburgh Medical Center and other partners, developed an innovative clinical scientist Ph.D. program and increased its endowment more than tenfold.
 The school also attained a top ten ranking among schools and colleges of pharmacy as measured by grant support from the NIH.

 Juhl left the deanship to join the university’s senior leadership as vice chancellor for Research Conduct and Compliance in 2002.
 His responsibilities as vice chancellor included the administrative oversight of the University Institutional Review Board (IRB), the Institutional Animal Care and Use Committee (IACUC), the Radiation Safety Program, the Recombinant DNA Office, the Embryonic Stem Cell Research Oversight Committee (ESCRO) and the university’s conflict of interest reporting and monitoring functions.
 Additional interim leadership responsibilities included the Medical and Health Sciences Foundation (2002/03), the Institute of Politics (2004/06), chair of the University NCAA Accreditation Steering Committee (2005/06) and Interim Athletic Director in 2015 and again in 2017.